boazbk/tcs/lec_10_efficient_alg.md

 The maximum flow problem can be thought of as the task of maximizing $\sum_{e \ni s} x_e$ over all the vectors $x\in\R^m$ that satisfy the above conditions [eqlinprogmincut](){.eqref}.
 This is a special case of a very general task known as [linear programming](https://en.wikipedia.org/wiki/Linear_programming), where one wants to find the maximum of $f(x)$ over $x \in \R^m$ that satisfies certain linear inequalities where $f:\R^m \rightarrow \R$ is a linear function.
 Luckily, there are [polynomial-time algorithms](https://en.wikipedia.org/wiki/Linear_programming#Algorithms) for solving linear programming, and hence we can solve the maximum flow  (and so, equivalently, minimum cut) problem in polynomial time.
-In fact, there are much better algorithms for maximum-flow/minimum-cut, even for weighted directed graphs, with currently the record standing at $O(\min\{ m^{10/7}, m\sqrt{n}\})$.^[TODO: add references in biliographical notes: Madry, Lee-Sidford]
+In fact, there are much better algorithms for maximum-flow/minimum-cut, even for weighted directed graphs, with currently the record standing at $O(\min\{ m^{10/7}, m\sqrt{n}\})$.

+__Global minimum cut.__ We can also define the problem of finding the _global minimum cut_ (i.e., the non-empty and non-everything set $S$ that minimizes the number of edges cut).
+A polynomial time algorithm for the minimum $s,t$ cut can be used to solve the global minimum cut in polynomial time by enumerating over all pairs $s,t$.

 ### Finding the maximum cut in a graph

-We can also define the _maximum cut_ problem of finding, given a graph $G=(V,E)$ the subset $S\subseteq V$ that _maximizes_ the number of edges cut by $S$.^[We can also consider the variant where one is given $s,t$ and looks for the $s,t$-cut that maximizes the number of edges cut.
-The two variants are equivalent up to $O(n^2)$ factors in the running time, but we use the global max cut forumlation since it is more common in the literature.]
+We can also define the _maximum cut_ problem of finding, given a graph $G=(V,E)$ the subset $S\subseteq V$ that _maximizes_ the number of edges cut by $S$.
 Like its cousin the minimum cut problem, the maximum cut problem is also very well motivated.
 For example, it arises in VLSI design, and also has some surprising relation to analyzing the [Ising model](https://en.wikipedia.org/wiki/Ising_model) in statistical physics.